 Click here to see PART TWO of the diesel tank project.

-For lots of photos take a look at our albums labeled “Boat Projects”
+For more photos take a look at our albums and search for “Boat Projects”

 While working on the boat we took the occasional day off to enjoy our amazing town.
 We took our inflatable kayak and SUP out on the bay with views of Mount Baker, drove to the top of Mount Erie to enjoy the views of the surrounding islands and mountains, and hiked and biked some of our island’s many trails.